-Area of Responsibility Commissioner/ Committee/ Officer Frequency Treasury Management Policy & Strategy / Annual Investment Strategy Commissioner with review delegated to Joint Independent Audit Committee Annually before the start of the year Annual Report Commissioner with review delegated to Joint Independent Audit Committee Annually by 30 September after the end of the year Scrutiny of treasury management performance via mid-year report Commissioner with review delegated to Joint Independent Audit Committee Mid-Year Scrutiny of treasury management strategy, policies and procedures Joint Independent Audit Committee Annually before the start of the year Treasury Management Monitoring Reports, including any amendments to Treasury Management Practices CFO Monthly report, bi-monthly monitoring meeting
+Area of Responsibility Commissioner/ Committee/ Officer Frequency

+Treasury Management Policy Commissioner with Annually before the start of

+& Strategy / Annual review delegated to Joint the year

+Investment Strategy Independent Audit ,

+Committee

+Annual Report Commissioner with

+review delegated to Joint Annually by 30 September

+Independent Audit after the end of the year

+Committee •

+Scrutiny of treasury Commissioner with Mid-Year

+management performance via review delegated to Joint

+mid-year report Independent Audit

+Committee

+Scrutiny of treasury Joint Independent Audit Annually before the start of

+management strategy, Committee the year

+policies and procedures

+Treasury Management CFO Monthly report, bi-monthly

+Monitoring Reports, including monitoring meeting

+any amendments to Treasury

+Management Practices

-- 1.3 The revised Treasury Management Code covers the following Prudential Indicators which were approved by the Commissioner on 22 February 2018: - Authorised limit for external debt. - Operational boundary for external debt. - Actual external debt. - Upper and lower limits to the maturity structure of borrowing. - Upper limits to the total principal sums invested longer than 365 days. - Gross debt and Capital Finance Requirement. - 1.4 In addition to the above indicators, where there is a significant difference between the net and the gross borrowing position the risk and benefits associated with this strategy will be clearly stated in the annual strategy.
+- 1.3 The revised Treasury Management Code covers the following Prudential Indicators which were approved by the Commissioner on 21 February 2019:

+- Authorised limit for external debt.

+- Operational boundary for external debt.

+- Actual external debt.

+- Upper and lower limits to the maturity structure of borrowing.

+- Upper limits to the total principal sums invested longer than 365 days.

+- Gross debt and Capital Finance Requirement.

+- 1.4 In addition to the above indicators, where there is a significant difference between the net and the gross borrowing position the risk and benefits associated with this strategy will be clearly stated in the annual strategy.

 - 1.5 The strategy covers:

 - a) Prospects for interest rates.

 - b) Treasury limits in force which will limit the treasury risk and activities of the Commissioner, including prudential and treasury indicators.

 - c) The borrowing strategy.

 - d) Sensitivity forecast.

 - e) External and internal borrowing.

 - f) Debt rescheduling.

 - g) Policy on borrowing in advance of need.

 - h) The investment strategy.

 - i) The policy on the use of external service providers.